-This accounting treatment was not in compliance with International Accounting Standard (IAS) 20 Accounting for Government Grants and Disclosure of Government Assistance which requires government grants provided for the purchase of construction of assets to be recognized initially as deferred income and then recognized in profit or loss as other income on a systematic basis over the useful life of the related asset.
+During the period 1 January 2010 to 7 March 2016, this accounting treatment was not in compliance with International Accounting Standard (IAS) 20 Accounting for Government Grants and Disclosure of Government Assistance which requires government grants provided for the purchase of construction of assets to be recognized initially as deferred income and then recognized in profit or loss as other income on a systematic basis over the useful life of the related asset.
 Government grants that compensate the Company for expenses incurred are required to be recognized in profit or loss as other income on a systematic basis in the same period that expenses are recognized.